HERMES: Hybrid Error-corrector Model with inclusion of External Signals for nonstationary fashion time series: Experimental results

-First, the hybrid framework \textit{hermes-tbats} achieves the best performance in terms of global accuracy on both datasets.
-Due to the strength of its per-time-series predictor TBATS, the hybrid model succeeds at correcting TBATS and reaches a satisfactory final accuracy.
-Secondly, we can note that the accuracy of the full neural network \textit{lstm} decreases when the dataset size decreases.
-On the small dataset of 100 time series, a local statistical model like \textit{tbats} or \textit{stlm} largely outperforms its accuracy level.
-Providing sharp predictions from scratch is a complex task and high-dimensional recurrent neural networks require large amounts of data to do so.
-Nevertheless, with the HERMES framework, the RNN task is largely simplified.
-Our model needs less data to be trained and to obtain interesting performance.
+\textbf{Size of the dataset. } In addition to the results on the whole fashion dataset, the robustness of the HERMES model is analyzed when it is trained on smaller datasets.
+Two experiments are performed on a sub sample of respectively 1000 and 100 randomly selected time series.
+Results are given in Table~\ref{tab:1000metricresults}.
+The hybrid framework \textit{hermes-tbats-ws} achieves the best performance in terms of global accuracy on both datasets.
+We can note that the accuracy of the full neural network \textit{lstm} decreases when the dataset size decreases.
+On the small dataset of 100 time series, a local statistical model like \textit{tbats} or \textit{stlm} largely outperforms deep-model-based approaches such as \textit{lstm} of \textit{deepar}.
+In fact, providing sharp predictions from scratch is a complex task and high-dimensional recurrent neural networks require large amounts of data to do so.
+By contrast, the HERMES approach can rely on its first statistical part and consequently needs less data to be trained and to obtain interesting performance.
+We can nevertheless note that the gain brought by the error-corrector recurrent model decreases as the size of the dataset diminishes.